pushpendrapal2206/DsAlgoPractice/Behavioral/README.md

     * Leading a full stack team given that I did not have much knowledge about Mobile/FE development.

             1. So, I was given this opportunity last year to lead a full stack team.
             2. I took up this opportunity.
-We owned a new team which was being run from San jose.
+We owned a new team which was being run from different location earlier.
             3. We started running it from Bangalore, we had this transition during mid FEB 2021
             4. And we needed to meet the timelines for the DW2.0 project for Q1 which was targeted for the end of March 2021.
             5. After transition we figured out that there was a lot of work pending on the mobile development side & some work on the BE side along with api contract approval.
             6. It was a challenge to understand the actual estimates of the remaining work because I was not very familiar with mobile development.
-            7. So, I learned it in a structured manner.
+            7. So, I learned it by talking to different folks.
 I learnt about figma designs and then had multiple meetings with mobile developers in time to understand the time each screen would take to develop/test and to understand the rationale behind those estimates.
-            8. Then, I connected with another engineering manager/lead who was leading a mobile development team in PayPal for the last 2-3 years to understand how we estimate, what all things/gotchas we need to keep in mind.
+            8. Then, I connected with other engineering managers/leads who were leading a mobile development team in PayPal for the last 2-3 years to understand how we estimate, what all things/gotchas we need to keep in mind.
 What are different kinds of dependencies we have within PayPal like localization team, analytics team (for FPTI events and analytics), UX team for any design related changes, PayPal UI kit team for any UI component related dependencies & Mobile release engineering team for release process related dependencies.
             9. At the end we were able to deliver the project within the timelines although It was a great learning experience for me on the mobile development side to understand the development cycle and various mobile specific dependencies and all.
             10. I had to persuade the contractors to get it done within the timelines, we had to work on some weekends too.
 I was sitting with my developers day and night on weekends to help them in any manner I can.
     * Solving an issue with ODL service